Indian Bowl for Future Generations

 “My last Indian Bowl dance was just before they had to tear it down in 2014.
 I can’t wait till the new Indian Bowl is rebuilt, and we can continue our pow wows and other dancing and singing events on our Reservation.”

-Georgine Brown, President
+Georgine Brown, Board Member

 Board Continues Indian Bowl Tradition